needle-mirror/com.unity.xr.arkit/Documentation~/index.md

 This version of Apple ARKit XR Plug-in is compatible with the following versions of the Unity Editor:

-* Unity 6 (6000.0).
+* Unity 6 (6000.0) or newer.

 > [!NOTE]
 > You can visit the Unity Forum for more information on the [Unity 6 New Naming Convention](https://forum.unity.com/threads/unity-6-new-naming-convention.1558592/).

-You must use Xcode 16.1 or newer when compiling an iOS app that includes this package.
+You must use Xcode 16.4 (16F6) or newer when compiling an iOS app that includes this package.

 ## Known limitations